What is LDPE Plastic?

 • It can be made either transparent or opaque, offering privacy where needed.

-LDPE is also a readily available packaging material that is affordable and can be produced in a range of bag sizes for the storage of various pharmaceutical goods, ensuring that it will remain one of the most popular solutions for a long time to come.
+LDPE is also a readily available packaging material that is affordable and can be produced in a range of sizes for the storage of various pharmaceutical goods, ensuring that it will remain one of the most popular solutions for a long time to come.

 An image of a white LDPE bottle.

-What is the difference between LDPE and HDPE?
+What Is the Difference Between LDPE and HDPE?

 Firstly, LDPE products must be separated by their density – for example, cling film and thicker, more rigid bottles.
 Coloured LDPE products are also typically separated to be recycled individually.